fofxsoft/code-editor/README.md

 ```

 ## Attributes
 - id
   Required.
 Defines the id of the code editor container, and defines access key.
   > Without an id, you will not be able to access the edited code of linter messages.

 - name
   Optional.
 Sets the name of the code editor container.
   > Adding this will NOT append the edited code to a POST request.
 You must use the getCode() method.

 - language
   Optional.
 This is required when you are setting the code inline or with the setCode() method.
 If the language is not set it will attempt to find the language from the defined url.
 If the language can not be determined the language is set to text.
+  &nbsp;
   Available languages.
   - javascript
   - typescript